About Leica Women Foto Project | Award

-Applicants will be reviewed on the basis of quality of photography, dedication to the medium of photography, sophistication of project, as expressed through the female perspective with narratives that broaden perspectives, ideas and conversations on today’s social climate.More Details
+Applicants were reviewed on the basis of quality of photography, dedication to the medium of photography, sophistication of project, as expressed through the female perspective with narratives that broaden perspectives, ideas and conversations on today’s social climate.More Details

-Photo entries will be reviewed by a panel of renowned judges including:
+Photo entries were reviewed by a panel of renowned judges including:

 ● Karin Kaufmann Art Director & Chief Representative, Leica Galleries International